 None So Pretty Catchfly is a cool weather annual/biennial flower that is native to Europe but can be found growing in the western, Midwest, and eastern United States.
 At maturity, this plant reaches the height of 12-16” and features upright stems, 3” lance-shaped grayish-green leaves, and round clusters of 5 petaled flowers that range from rose-pink to magenta-pink.
 This plant can be grown in containers and hanging baskets, and attracts bees, butterflies, and hummingbirds!

-Cultivar: None So Pretty Catchfly
+Variety: None So Pretty Catchfly

 Also Known As: Sweet William Silene, Sweet-William Catchfly, and Garden Catchfly, Catchfly.

 Native to: Albania, Baltic States, Belarus, Bulgaria, Central European Rus, Corse, France, Greece, Italy, Poland, Romania, Switzerland, Turkey, Turkey-in-Europe, Ukraine, Yugoslavia.